 - Improved back positioning/posture

 - Improved sleep

 So when we finally did switch to those firmer beds, guess what?
 My back pain disappeared for good.

 So What “Bed” Do I Use in the Apartments?

 So now back to the apartment dilemma.
 The firmer beds can be a hassle to move just due to the sheer mass and heaviness of it.
 At home, it is nice to have a bed just out of formality.
 But as a college student living in the apartments, all we want is what does the job and is cheap.
 So what did I do?

 A firmer, wooden bed is equivalent to sleeping on the floor.
 Pretty simple right?
 Unfortunately, the floor can be too hard and dirty so we may need some type of cover/cushion.
-A yoga mat or blanket can be good but on the thinner side so the hardness of the floor may get to you eventually and be uncomfortable.
+A yoga mat or blanket can be good options.
+You might want to avoid the thin ones so the hardness of the floor doesn’t get to you.
 Some areas of our body have bony prominences (less cushion) so that is no fun either.

 (As an Amazon Associate I earn from qualifying purchases)